-According to Swiss law, an FTC is an employment contract that ends automatically upon expiry of its term without notice (Article 334 (1), Swiss Code of Obligations (SCO)).
-Therefore, if any kind of notice is required to terminate the employment upon expiry of its term, such contract does not qualify as an FTC.
+According to Swiss law, an FTC is an employment contract that ends automatically on expiry of its term without notice (Article 334 (1), Swiss Code of Obligations (SCO)).
+Therefore, if any kind of notice is required to terminate the employment on expiry of its term, this contract does not qualify as an FTC.